 You want to pick a GPS tracking collar that won’t make your cat feel uncomfortable and unhappy to wear all the time.
 Their comfort should be a priority when choosing a tracking collar for them.

 A collar that’s too big or too heavy could really make your cat uncomfortable.
 This could be counter-intuitive to the whole reason you got them this collar, as they could try or successfully get the tracker off after they’ve made it out of the house and ran away.

 What good is a cat tracker collar if it’s not user friendly to the cat’s owner?
 Meaning, you will want to do some research on different collars before making a purchase.
 A few things you will want to look into are: Is this collar compatible with your particular smartphone or mobile device?
 Is this collar within the range of my particular mobile phone network?

 Considering that you are relying on the collar’s battery to hold out until you can find your cat if they go missing, it’s safe to say that the battery is an incredibly important piece to consider before purchase.

 Some GPS tracking collars come with advanced technology that can track your cat’s physical activity in addition to their location.
 This feature is more so geared towards monitoring their health.
 With an activity tracker, you can monitor your cat’s sleep and activity habits to monitor for any changes that may point towards them having a problem.

 The last thing a cat owner would ever want is for their precious kitty to get out and go missing.
-With a GPS tracking collar, cat owners can rest easy knowing that they can locate their missing cat by simply using their smartphone to track their cat’s collar.
+With an innovative pet product such as a GPS tracking collar, cat owners can rest easy knowing that they can locate their missing cat by simply using their smartphone to track their cat’s collar.